Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 ↓

-Personnel as “Department of Operations”
+Personnel as “Department of Operations” internally ranking “Autonomous Sentinel” and above

 ↓